micro-os-plus/web-jekyll/pages/user-manual/threads.md

   // Create a thread; the stack is statically allocated. thread th3 { "th3", th_func, nullptr, attr };

+  // Beware of local static instances, since they'll use atexit()
+  // to register the destructor; avoid and prefer placement new, as before.
+  // static thread th4 { "th4", th_func, nullptr };

   // ...

   // Wait for the threads to terminate.